bbc/bigscreen-player/docs/tutorials/XX-mocking.md

 ### `setInitialBuffering(value)`

-If Mock Bigsceen Player is setup to automatically progress, it will by default start progressing 100ms after `init()` has been called.
+If Mock bigscreen Player is setup to automatically progress, it will by default start progressing 100ms after `init()` has been called.
 If `setInitialBuffering(true)` is called, playback will not progress until something else causes it e.g. `play()` or `changeState(MediaState.PLAYING)`.

 ### `setLiveWindowStart(value)`